TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 #### Microsoft Visual C++ 2019

-If you receive an error about needing Microsoft Visual C++ 2019 Redistributable Package, you can find it on the [official Microsoft Learn page](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).
+If you receive an error about needing the Microsoft Visual C++ 2019 Redistributable Package, you can find it on the [official Microsoft Learn page](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).
 You most likely want the version with `X64` Architecture (that means 64-bit) - download and install it then try installing VirtualBox again.

 </div>